Highlights From COP24

 4. Island Nations are in the Fight of their Lives

 Representatives from small island nations of the world were at COP24 strongly pushing for significant climate action (see Pacific Beat).
-Fiji for one, was praised for its leadership, while delegates from Kiribati, Vanuatu, & the Maldives all made the journey to Poland in order to pressure greater international resolve.
+Fiji for one, was praised for its leadership!
+In addition, delegates from Kiribati, Vanuatu, & the Maldives all made the journey to Poland in order to pressure greater international resolve.
 It was simultaneously heartbreaking and inspiring to see so many people fighting so hard to try to make an impact at the talks.

 5. What Was Agreed

 Agreements were eventually made!
 The main goal of the summit was to hash out a “Rulebook” for implementing the commitments made during the Paris Accord.
 In that regard, they succeeded.
-It was fairly diluted, and will take years before coming into effect, but an initial consensus can serve as a platform for more (see more details in this post from The Guardian).
+Although it was fairly diluted, and will take years before coming into effect, it was a quasi win.
+This initial consensus can serve as a platform for more (see more details in this post from The Guardian).

 If we didn’t have this rapidly incoming deadline (see Running Low on Time), I’d say good job.
 But the goal here isn’t obtaining an agreement, it’s about obtaining significant and rapid action.
 In that regard, what was agreed upon is considerably lacking.